-Have you ever heard the word "Hatsumode" or tried it in Japan before?
+Have you ever heard of a word "Hatsumode" or tried it in Japan before?

-Today, many people in the world love to watch Anime / Manga, so you may know the scene of that.
+Today, millions of people in the world love to watch Anime and/or Manga, so you might know what it is like.

 New Year’s Resolution

+What we do there?
 This is the most important thing for Japanese people.
-We decide our New Year's resolution in front of main shrine, throw the coin into wooden box and then pray to make those come true.
+We pray for New Year's luck in front of a main inner shrine.
+People throw coins except for 10 yen into a wooden box and then pray.

-It's not so religious action but a New Year's ceremony for us.
-So if you visit the shrine/temple during Oshogatsu season, why don't you try this?
+It's not a religious action and is just a New Year's ceremony for us.
+So if you visit a shrine/temple during Oshogatsu season, why don't you try this?

-Of course, you can use US dollars or else but I recommend you to use Japanese coin.
+Of course, you can use US cents or any other coins.
+I highly recommend you to use Japanese coin though.

 Omikuji: Japanese Paper Fortunes